-Drug abuse affects people from all walks of life and all socioeconomic statuses.
-Whatever the reason a person starts taking drugs, whether recreationally or as prescribed, tolerance and dependence may develop for some people—sometimes before the user even realizes it.1
+Drug use affects people across all walks of life and levels of socioeconomic status.
+Whatever reason a person starts taking drugs for—whether recreationally or as prescribed—tolerance, patterns of increased use, physical dependence and, ultimately, addiction may develop—sometimes before the user even realizes it.1

-Some of the most noticeable symptoms of drug use are those that affect the body’s inner workings.
-For example, your body’s tolerance to a drug occurs when a drug is used long or often enough that increased quantities or strengths are required to achieve the previous effects.1
+Some of the most noticeable symptoms of drug use are those that affect certain physiological processes.
+For example, your body’s tolerance to a drug develops when a drug is used often or for long enough that it adapts to the consistently elevated presence of the substance.
+When tolerance grows, increased quantities or strengths are required to achieve the previous effects.1

-Individuals using a drug for a high may come to take such high doses to overcome a tolerance that they subject themselves to potentially fatal overdose.3
+Individuals using a drug to get high may come to take such large doses to overcome their tolerance that they place themselves at increasing risk of potentially fatal overdose.3

 Changes in appearance can be additional clues to possible drug use and may include:4